sandoxio/sandox/README.md

     `npm i`

-3) Run the application build command from the project root:
+3) Run the application `build` command from the project root:

     `./cmd/build.sh`

-The compiled project will be in the directory `/dist`
+The compiled project will be in a `/dist` directory

 You can run the application using any http server, such as `http-server` or `nginx`.